abstratt/xm/xmodel/README.md

-The abstract syntax for the XM language.
+The abstract syntax for the XM language (IOW, the real stuff).